ibois-epfl/catalogue-exporter/README.md

 ## Usage

-The plugin adds a single command to Rhino: `CatalogueExporter`.
-For now, the use of this plugin is restricted to the workflow [described here](https://github.com/ibois-epfl/eesd-ibois-scanned-stones-dataset).
+The plugin adds the command: `CatalogueExporter` to Rhino.
+For now, the use of this command is restricted to the workflow [described here](https://github.com/ibois-epfl/eesd-ibois-scanned-stones-dataset).

+In addition, the following commands allow batch execution of some Cockroach commands (execute the given command with same parameters to a set of point clouds):
+- Cockroach_MeshPoissonBatch
+- Cockroach_ComputeNormalsBatch